maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + **Ansible provides encrypted files to house sensitive data such as login credentials and keys**

 ### playbook
++ A playbook is a collection of tasks to be performed on the host +
 + YAML
 + **Feedback : Ansible playbooks are written in YAML and carry out the tasks defined in Python modules.**
 (YAML, multiple plays)
++ A playbook can contain multiple tasks and execute multiple Python modules

 ![](https://s3.amazonaws.com/crlearningpath/crcloud/assessment/1538679503383.png)
 + The host variable must be defined in the inventory file.